 But for MB, the most stunning revelation encountered on the castle tour was the fact that the castle was the venue of the trial of the Birmingham Six in 1975.
 The castle was chosen on that occasion because the case was considered very high-risk from a security point of view, and in the opinion of the authorities provided the most secure location for the case, the court area being inside a secure live prison/castle.

 For followers who may not know the story, the Birmingham Six were six Irishmen sentenced to life in prison in 1975 for the Birmingham Pub Bombings of November 1974 in which 21 people died.
 The convictions were quashed and the men released in March 1991, sixteen sorry years later.
 In a nutshell, and very simplistically, the original convictions were largely based on forensic evidence, but it was later discovered that the chemicals discovered on the hands of the convicted could have also come from playing cards.
 Hence the men were released, but with lives then largely past.

 It was not allowed to take photos in the court area of the castle which was a real pity as the court interior is truly stunning.
 But if MB was to be sentenced to life in prison at any future date, then he would certainly want the sentence to be passed in Lancaster Castle court!

-An entire wall of the court is full of Coats of Arms from the Kings of 12th century England and right up to current times.
-Tour guide James pointed of the insignia of King James ll and King William of Orange who fought a defining battle in Irish history at the Boyne River in County Meath, and many more interesting references.
+An entire wall of the courtroom is full of Coats of Arms from the Kings of 12th century England and right up to current times.
+Tour guide James pointed out the insignia of King James ll and King William of Orange who fought a defining battle in Irish history at the Boyne River in County Meath, and many more interesting references.